 Biomedical Engineering

 Biomedical engineering is a dynamic field stressing the application of engineering techniques and mathematical analysis to biomedical problems.
-Faculty research programs are key to the program, and they include five primary research directions: rehabilitation engineering, regenerative medicine, biomedical imaging, microsystems engineering, and pharmacoengineering.
-The department offers graduate education in biomedical engineering leading to the master of science and doctor of philosophy degrees.
+Faculty research programs are key to the program, and they include five primary research directions: rehabilitation engineering, regenerative medicine, biomedical imaging, biomedical microdevices, and pharmacoengineering.
+The department offers graduate education in biomedical engineering leading to the master of science (MS) and doctor of philosophy (PhD) degrees.

 Admission Requirements

 Students must satisfy all entrance requirements for The Graduate School of the University of North Carolina at Chapel Hill or the Graduate School at North Carolina State University, and must demonstrate interest and capability commensurate with the quality of the biomedical engineering program.
-Prospective students may apply to the graduate school at either UNC–Chapel Hill or NC State.
+Prospective students may apply to the graduate school through either UNC–Chapel Hill or NC State.
 All applicants are considered together as a group.
-Generally, applications should be submitted by December 12 for consideration for admission in the coming fall semester.
+Generally, applications should be submitted by the second Tuesday of December for consideration for admission in the coming fall semester.
 Students are no longer required to submit their GRE scores.
-Admitted students are expected to have an average grade of B (cumulative GPA 3.30) or better and are encouraged to have undergraduate research experience.
-The program requires that a one-to-three page personal statement about research interest and background be submitted.
+Admitted students are expected to maintain an overall GPA of at least 3.00 and are encouraged to have undergraduate research experience.
+The program requires that a personal statement (1-3 pages) about research interest and background be submitted.

 Faculty